katehabura/London-Crime-Analysis/README.md

 </div>
 <p align="center">Figure 8</p>

-## So, where will purchase a property?
+## So, where will we purchase a property?
 The City of London appears to be the best place to purchase property based strictly on crime.
 If I wanted to further this analysis, I could consider the following:
-* The average price of property per burough
+* The average price of property per borough
 * Crime trends throughout the years.
-For example, is there a burough that isn't currently rated the safest, but is trending towards safe?
+For example, is there a borough that isn't currently rated the safest, but is trending towards safe?
 That might make it possible to purchase a cheaper property at the present time.
 Unfortunately, this data set is not showing any change in crime from 2008-2016, which makes me question the validity of this dataset.